nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-add-a-header-and-a-footer.md

 This event will give us the information that we need to display in our footer.

-And there you have it.
+And there you have it!
 A fully dynamic header and footer that can be responsive to what is happening inside the `nuxeo-app`.